therealsphinx/support.balsamiq.com/content/installation/silentinstall.md

 * * *

-## How to uninstall a previous version before updating
+## How to Uninstall a Previous Version before Updating

 To silently update Mockups to a newer version you first have to uninstall the old version.